yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    zzz,yyy,xxxCRLF

-6. Fields containing line breaks (CR, LF or CRLF), double quotes, or commas MUST be enclosed in double-quotes.
+6. Fields containing line breaks (CR, LF or CRLF), double quotes, or commas MUST be enclosed in double quotes.
 For example:

    "aaa","b CRLF<br/>
    bb","ccc"CRLF<br/>
    zzz,yyy,xxxCRLF

-7. A double-quote appearing inside a field MUST be escaped by preceding it with another double quote.
+7. A double quote appearing inside a field MUST be escaped by preceding it with another double quote.
 For example:

    "aaa","b""bb","ccc"CRLF